koush/scrypted/plugins/arlo/README.md

 If you experience any trouble logging in, clear the username and password boxes, reload the plugin, and try again.

+If you are unable to see shared cameras in your separate Arlo account, ensure that both your primary and secondary accoutns are upgraded according to this [forum post](https://web.archive.org/web/20230710141914/https://community.arlo.com/t5/Arlo-Secure/Invited-friend-cannot-see-devices-on-their-dashboard-Arlo-Pro-2/m-p/1889396#M1813).
+Verify the sharing worked by logging in via the Arlo web dashboard.

 ## General Setup Notes

 * Ensure that your Arlo account's default 2FA option is set to either SMS or email.